 May God defend me from my friends; I can defend myself from my enemies.

 I would like to expand on this point by drawing another analogy between internal security and the wisdom of George Washington regarding friendship:

 Be courteous to all, but intimate with few, and let those few be well tried before you give them your confidence.
 True friendship is a plant of slow growth, and must [first] undergo and withstand the shocks of adversity…

 From a security perspective, President Washington’s advice conveys the importance of not entrusting any one manager - no matter how “friendly” - with any complete security process from beginning to end.
-A true digital asset management application development platform will address attack vectors from within the organization using multiple layers of security.
+A true digital asset management system application development platform will address attack vectors from within the organization using multiple layers of security.

 For example, the Nuxeo Platform provides the following concurrent levels of security which cannot be bypassed: